pippim/pippim.github.io/hyperlink.md

 <script type="module" src="/assets/js/hrb.js"></script>
 ```

+You may already have a JavaScript file setup in your top
+level HTML.
+In this case simply change the `type` from
+`applicatdion/javascript` to `module`.
+Then proceed to the next
+section.

 ---

 <a id="hdr7"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr6">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr8">Skip</a></div>

+## Modify JavaScript File to Import `hyperlinkRecipe.js`

-Then in one of your javaScript files (in this case we used `hrb.js` enter:
+Then in one of your javaScript files (in this case we used `hrb.js`)
+setup the code to invoke HRB:

 {% include copyHeader.html %}
 ``` javascript